Ngz91/anya/README.md

     <h3> Terminal based HTTP client application </h3>
 </div>

-Anya is a lightweight TUI HTTP client application written in Rust.
+Anya is a lightweight TUI HTTP client application.
 Test GET and POST methods with or without a JSON body from your terminal.

 # Installation

-- Install Rust if it's not already installed in your system
+- Install Rust if it's not already installed in your system. (https://www.rust-lang.org/tools/install)
-- Clone the repository
+- Clone the repository.
 - Run `cargo build`

 # Usage